meokullu/CalculateETA/README.md

 ## Version History

+* 1.2.1
+  * Output folder is renamed as OutputDLL
+  * Ready-to-use CalculateETA.dll and CalculateETA.xml are updated.

+* 1.2.0
+  * Fixed left time measurement bug.
+  * When calculation left time TimeSpan is being used instead of conventional mathematical operations.

 * 1.1.0
   * Added ResetCounter() method for reset counter that holds int variable to calculate ETA on multi-thread applications
   * See [commit change](https://github.com/meokullu/CalculateETA/commits/master) or See [release history](https://github.com/meokullu/CalculateETA/releases)